rspber/TSD_Fonts/README.md

 ## Create_font

-  * Two options of the same: processing or java.
+  * Two options of the same: processing or eclipse.

   * Fonts can be converted to any gray scale (bpp parameter) in the form of packed bitmaps or not (ver parameter).